The train service between Glasgow and Penrith is split between trains operated by Avanti West Coast and trains operated by Trans Pennine Express.

 Connect at Penrith - North Lakes station for buses on to Cockermouth, Keswick and to villages on the shore of Ullswater including Glenridding and Pooley Bridge.

-For the majority of this journey the train will travel through a majestic landscape.
+For the majority of this journey the train will travel through a majestic landscape; all of the videos were taken on a train to Glasgow.

 South of Carstairs the railway follows a route through the beautiful Southern Uplands.

-Before the train has passed through Lockerbie station, the views as the railway climbs and then descends over Beattock summit, are particularly special.
+South of here and north of Lockerbie station, the views as the railway climbs and then descends over Beattock summit, are particularly special, particularly on the left when heading south.